Welcome, creative thinkers!

 What is Headless Commerce Architecture?

-For example, a retailer could use a headless commerce system to create a website optimized for desktop users, a separate website for mobile users, and even a mobile app.
+For headless commerce architecture example, a retailer could use a headless commerce system to create a website optimized for desktop users, a separate website for mobile users, and even a mobile app.
 Decoupling the front-end and back-end allows for quick and efficient updates to the online store.
-This is because changes made to the back-end, like updating inventory or adding a new product, do not affect the front-end.

 Overall, headless commerce architecture offers retailers greater flexibility, scalability, and customization options for their online stores.

-Top 6 Components in Headless Ecommerce Architecture
+Top 6 Components in Headless Commerce Architecture

-The Headless ecommerce framework consists of the following components:
+Headless ecommerce framework consists of the following components:

-1. The Front End
+1. Front End

 2. Headless APIs

 Traditional platforms make the front-end on one server and back-end dependent on one another so the load can be balanced and distributed.
-Changes to one affects the other, limiting flexibility in tech stack choice.
+Changes to one affect the other, limiting flexibility in tech stack choice.
 Headless APIs solve this.
-They make front-end and back-end independent, boosting flexibility, speed, and scalability with optimized commerce APIs.

-3. The Back End
+3. Back End

-A Headless backend is intended for easily adding a large amount of custom business logic.
+Headless backend is intended for easily adding a large amount of custom business logic.
 So, if you need intricate business logic in your backend, the Headless backend proves to be limitless.
 To get around this problem, there is a lot of flexibility added to the headless backend to add any features, logic, or ideas to the platform.
-If your application still deals with a lot of content, you can connect it all to the backend, including ERP, CRM, an e-commerce application, and any other component.
-This distinguishes headless technology from other e-commerce technologies, particularly in terms of the backend.

 4. Data Sources